Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures: Hyperdimensional probe detective

 We use the hyperbolic tangent function (\texttt{tanh}) in the output layer for bipolar outputs and incorporate residual connections to enhance training stability and convergence.
 The training process minimizes the Binary Cross-Entropy (BCE) error between the bipolar target hypervectors and the predictions.
 To ensure compatibility with such binary loss function, targets are temporarily converted to binary based on their sign; and predictions are smoothly mapped to the range [0, 1] using the sigmoid function.
 A Mean Squared Error (MSE) regularization term is added to the loss, with a coefficient of $0.1$.\footnote{Empirical results demonstrated better performance than other coefficients tested, ranging from 0.01 to 1.} Implementation details for the training process are reported in \Cref{apx:training_details}.

-\paragraph{Language models.} We valide our methodology on embeddings from popular open-weight LLMs available on the Hugging Face platform with 355M-109B parameters, experimenting with different embedding sizes and layer counts.
+\paragraph{Language models.} We validate our methodology on embeddings from popular open-weight LLMs available on Hugging Face with 355M-109B parameters, experimenting with different embedding sizes and layer counts.
 In particular, we test the latest Meta AI's Llama 4 Scout,~\citep{metaLlamaHerd} a multi-modal mixture of 16 experts (MoE), Llama 3.1-8B~\citep{grattafiori2024llama}, Microsoft's Phi-4~\citep{abdin2024phi}, EleutherAI's Pythia-1.4b~\citep{biderman2023pythia}, AllenAI's OLMo-2-32B~\citep{olmo20242}, and OpenAI's legacy GPT-2-medium~\citep{radford2019language}.

 \paragraph{Performance.} The LLM-VSA dataset uses a random 70-15-15 split of $\mathcal{S}$ for training, validation, and test sets.
 Since our setting can be interpreted both as a vector-based regression task and a multi-label classification problem,\footnote{VSA encodings can be viewed as vectors with $D$ distinct labels, each assuming one of two possible values.} we evaluate our approach using two distinct metrics: cosine similarity and multi-label binary accuracy.
 For binary accuracy, targets and predictions are binarized based on sign.
 First, evaluating the cosine similarity between the predicted and target VSA encodings yields a test-set average score of $0.89$ (best LLM in \Cref{apx:training_performance}, Llama 3.1-8B), indicating strong numerical alignment between our encoder's outputs and the target encodings.
 Second, we obtain an average binary accuracy of $0.94$, which indicates robust classification accuracy after polarizing the predictions with the sign function.
 This means that on average, the VSA encodings produced by our trained model deviated from the targets by only $6\%$ of the vector elements, a negligible error given VSA's large tolerance to noise.
 All tested models exhibit consistent performance;\footnote{\Cref{apx:training_performance} reports the training performance of our neural VSA encoder $\mathcal{M}$ for all of the six models.} layer count has no effect, whereas reducing the embedding dimension is found to be slightly detrimental.
-This empirical evidence supports the effectiveness of our proposed methodology and the hypothesis that LLM embeddings can be represented using fully distributed encodings such as MAP-B in VSAs.